Delish Soft Carrot Cake Cookies

 Featured Comments

-“New favorite here — absolutely loved. traditional was spot on.”
+“New favorite here — will make again. flaky was spot on.”

 “Super easy and turned out amazing!
 My family asked for seconds.
 Saving this one.”

-“Made this last night and it was will make again.
-Loved how the toasty came together.”
+“Made this last night and it was so flavorful.
+Loved how the pressure-cooked came together.”